jon-acker/collaborator/README.md

 There are currently only two AMD patterns supported:

-object:
+#### object: plain object or anon service
 ```
 grunt spec:object:acme/calculator
 ```
 This will create a new AMD spec file in spec/namespace/calculator.js returning {}

-module:
+#### module constructed class of specific type
 ```
 grunt spec:module:acme/button
 ```
 This will create a new AMD spec file in spec/namespace/button.js

-In the spec itself, use the spec-module! or spec-object! requirejs plugin to force creating of module that doesn't exist yet.
 The following spec will be created by grunt spec:
 ```javascript
 define(['spec-module!acme/button'], function(button) {
     describe('Namespace Button', function() {